pdefusco/CDE_121_HOL/step_by_step_guides/english/part_02_deployment.md

 A resource in CDE is a named collection of files used by a job or a session.
 Resources can include application code, configuration files, custom Docker images, and Python virtual environment specifications (requirements.txt).

-A CDE Resource of type "Files" containing the the "parameters.conf" and "utils.py" files has already been created for all participants.
+A CDE Resource of type "Files" containing the the "parameters.conf" and "utils.py" files named "Spark_Files_Resource" has already been created for all participants.

 ##### Create CDE Spark Job